London Zoo: Bird Safari

 The Bird Safari opened in 2005 as a redevelopment of the old stork and ostrich house, replacing enclosures that were outdated by modern zoo-keeping standards.
-It is a walk-through exhibit housing various species of birds including waldrapp ibises, Abdim's storks, great arguses, emerald doves, and scarlet ibises.
+It is a walk-through exhibit housing various species of birds including waldrapp ibises, Abdim's storks, great arguses, red-crested turacos, and scarlet ibises.

 Blackburn Pavilion

 The Blackburn Pavilion is a rainforest-themed tropical bird aviary that opened in March 2008 as a refurbishment of the zoo's outdated birdhouse.
 It rejuvenated the birdhouse by adding a walk-through element.
 The building was originally constructed in 1883 as a reptile house.
-The pavilion houses roughly 50 different species of exotic rainforest birds, including blue-crowned laughingthrushes, collared trogons, Socorro doves, red-crested turacos, splendid sunbirds and red-and-yellow barbets.
+The pavilion houses roughly 50 different species of exotic rainforest birds, including blue-crowned laughingthrushes, collared trogons, Socorro doves, red-crested turacos, Mindoro bleeding-heart doves and crested partridges.
 Outside the entrance is one of the pavilion's prominent features, a large elaborate clock designed by Tim Hunkin.
 It gives a bird-themed display every thirty minutes throughout the day.

 Gibbon Habitat

-The Gibbon Habitat is a new enclosure for the zoo's two gibbons open in 2017.
+The Gibbon Habitat is an enclosure for the zoo's two gibbons Jimmy and Yoda which opened in 2017.
 It has two viewing points: one at ground level near the camel paddock and one at a higher level from Tiger Territory.
-One male pair is a Northern white-cheeked gibbon, and the other is a hybrid species.
+The father and son are a Northern white-cheeked gibbon and a hybrid species.
 They were initially housed in the Gorilla Kingdom.

-Meerkats and Otters
+Otters and Dwarf Mongoose

-The Meerkats and Otters exhibit, previously known as "Happy Families", consists of two enclosures.
-One enclosure is home to Asian small-clawed otters, while the other enclosure houses meerkats.
-The meerkats have since moved to another part of the zoo, with them being replaced by dwarf mongooses.
+The Otters and Dwarf Mongoose exhibit previously known as "Happy Families", consists of two enclosures.
+One enclosure is home to Asian small-clawed otters, while the other enclosure houses dwarf mongooses.
+This area was previously home to meerkats that have since moved to another part of the zoo.
 There is also a third enclosure, housing Kirk's dik-diks.
 The exhibit was initially designed to accommodate meerkats, otters, European forest reindeers and Goeldi's monkeys.
 However, the reindeer (who lived in the dik-dik paddock) were relocated to Whipsnade Zoo, and the monkeys were transferred to the zoo's Rainforest Life building.